Summary

 - Percy Stanley HICKS, Son, 3, , [no place of birth given]

-A HICKS descendant reported a tradition that this couple had two
+A HICKS descendant reported a tradition that this couple had two children

-children who died in infancy.
-The second birth would have to have had to
+who died in infancy.
+The second birth would have been after the 2 April

-such a birth would not be registered
+a birth would not have been registered.

 The First World War years 1914-18